telerik/blazor-docs/knowledge-base/grid-drag-drop-different-models.md

 1. [Bind the two Grids to the same interface]({%slug grid-data-binding%}#binding-to-interface).
 1. Use the interface type in all event handlers related to drag-and-drop.
-1. If the two Grid models include unique property names, disable filtering for the respective columns.
-Otherwise the Grids will be unable to build their internal filtering logic and will throw a null reference exception.
+1. If the two Grid models include unique property names, disable sorting and filtering for the respective columns.
+Otherwise, the Grids will be unable to build their internal filtering logic and will throw a null reference exception.

 ````CSHTML
 <TelerikGrid Data="@GridData1"